 What is the difference between a Professional Building Designer and an Architect?
 I’ve had a lot of people ask me this question over the years.

-Professional Building Designers are typically people that have a history in the trades (framing, plumbing, HVAC, masonry, etc) and have brought their practical experience to the practice of design.
-These professionals know from experience how a house goes together.
-In many ways, Professional Building Designers are more suited to your project than an (especially young and inexperienced) Architect.
+Professional Building Designers are typically people that have a history in the trades (framing, plumbing, HVAC, masonry, etc.) and have brought practical experience to the practice of design.
+These professionals know from experience how a house is constructed.

-Due to organizations like The AIBD (American Institute of Building Design) we have a great wealth of knowledge and accountability.
-Professional members must be able to demonstrate their knowledge of the various building codes and of construction methods by taking CEU’s (Continuing Education Units).
+As Architects have their governing agency (AIA), the Professional Building Designers also are subject to the AIBD (American Institute of Building Design).
+They offer a great wealth of knowledge and accountability.
+Professional members must be able to demonstrate their knowledge of the various building codes and of construction methods by taking CEU’s.
 They hold their members accountable to maintain the professional standards.

 “The learning is in the doing” – Frank Lloyd Wright